deislabs/wagi/docs/configuring_and_running.md

 The two required directives for a module section are:

 - `route`: The path-portion of a URL
-- `module`: The path to the WebAssembly module to execute
+- `module`: A reference to the WebAssembly module to execute

 Routes are paths relative to the WAGI HTTP root.
 Assuming the routes above are running on a server whose domain is `example.com`: